mbakhoff/htmlbasic3/readme.md

 # Web application with Spring

-In the last tutorial we build a simple forum application using java servlet api.
+In the last tutorial we built a simple forum application using the java servlet api.
 The servlet api provided us with the `HttpServlet`, `HttpServletRequest` and `HttpServletResponse` classes.
 It was enough to build a basic webapp, but there were some downsides: